8 Best Renters Insurance Companies in Maryland of 2026

 Is Renters Insurance Mandatory to Rent in Maryland?

 Renters insurance is not required by law in Maryland.
-However, some landlords may require for you to live in their building.
+However, some landlords may require you to live in their building.

 The landlord of your apartment, condo, co-op, rental unit, or home will have insurance.